 Plus, it’s the one socially acceptable form of cake you can have for breakfast that is free from judgement (for the most part).

-Granted, coffee cake is worth a lot of judgement, because there’s this little thing called “brown sugar topping” that is so good I could probably eat an entire cake made solely of that.
+Granted, should you be on the receiving end of any judgement, let me just say, coffee cake is totally worth it all, because there’s this little thing called “brown sugar topping” that is so good I could probably eat an entire cake made solely of that.

 (Note to self–get on that.)